react-navigation/react-navigation.github.io/versioned_docs/version-6.x/link.md

 }
 ```

-If you want to use your own custom touchable, you can use [`useLinkProps`](use-link-props.md) instead
+If you want to use your own custom touchable, you can use [`useLinkProps`](use-link-props.md) instead.

 The `Link` component accepts the [same props as `useLinkProps`](use-link-props.md#options)